Delphin Enjolras Biography | Oil Painting Reproductions

 5-13-1857 Coucouron, FRA – 12-7-1945 Toulouse, FRABack to Artist IndexView Artists Paintings

-He was born in Courcouron, Ardèche, son of Casimir Enjolras and Delphine Laurens.
-A misfortune marked his childhood.
-His mother died at the age of 32, Casimir, the father of Delphin, finds himself a widower with ten children orphaned.
-Disoriented, he then leaves Coucouron to settle not far from there, in Langogne.
+A tragedy marked his childhood, his mother passed away at the age of 32, and his the father finds himself a widower with ten children.
+Disoriented, his father then leaves Coucouron to settle not far from there, in Langogne.

-From 1890 and onwards, Enjolras exhibited his works at the Paris Salon, joining the Société des Artistes Français in 1901.
+From 1890 and onward, Enjolras exhibited his oil paintings at the Paris Salon and joined the Société des Artistes Français in 1901.

 Art Movement: Academic

 Artists Influencing Delphin Enjolras: Gaston Gérard, Jean-Léon Gérôme, Pascal Bouveret